thefrontside/bigtest/website/docs/interactors/3-locators-filters-actions.md

 title: Locators, Filters, and Actions
 ---

-Whether they are built-in or written by you, all interactors have some things in common.
+Whether they are predefined or written by you, all interactors have some things in common.
 They have to be able to find elements in the page and manipulate them like a user would.
 To do these things, Interactors use a locator, filters, and actions.

 ## The Locator